Restrictions on geographic data in China: GCJ-02

 GCJ-02 (地形图非线性保密处理算法 (Dìxíng tú fēixiànxìng bǎomì chǔlǐ suànfǎ, Topographic map non-linear confidentiality algorithm)) is a geodetic datum used by the Chinese State Bureau of Surveying and Mapping, and based on WGS-84.
 It uses an obfuscation algorithm which adds apparently random offsets to both the latitude and longitude, with the alleged goal of improving national security.
 There is a license fee associated with using this mandatory algorithm in China.

 A marker with GCJ-02 coordinates will be displayed at the correct location on a GCJ-02 map.
 However, the offsets can result in a 100–700 meter error from the actual location if a WGS-84 marker (such as a GPS location) is placed on a GCJ-02 map, or vice versa.
 The Google Maps street map is offset by 50–500 meters from its satellite imagery.
 Yahoo!
-Maps also displayed the street map without major errors when compared to the satellite imagery.
+Maps on the other hand displayed the street map without major errors when compared to the satellite imagery.
 MapQuest overlays OpenStreetMap data perfectly as well.

 Despite the secrecy surrounding the GCJ-02 obfuscation, several open-source projects exist that provide conversions between GCJ-02 and WGS-84, for languages including C#, C, Go, Java, JavaScript, PHP, Python, R, and Ruby.
 They appear to be based on leaked code for the WGS to GCJ part.
 Other solutions to the conversion involve interpolating coordinates based on regression from a data set of Google China and satellite imagery coordinates.
 An attempt by Wu Yongzheng using fast Fourier transform analysis gave a result much like the leaked code.

 From the leaked code, GCJ-02 uses parameters from the SK-42 reference system.
 The parameters were used to calculate lengths of one degree of latitude and longitude, so that offsets in meters previously calculated can be converted to degrees for the WGS-84 input coordinates.